-A Tenaris Italian company received on December 24, 2012 a tax assessment from the Italian tax authorities related to allegedly omitted withholding tax on dividend payments made in 2007.
-The assessment, which was for an estimated amount of EUR282 million (approximately \$342 million), comprising principal, interest and penalties, was appealed with the tax court in Milan.
-In February 2014, the tax court issued its decision on this tax assessment, partially reversing the assessment for 2007 and lowering the claimed amount to approximately EUR9 million (approximately \$11 million), including principal, interest and penalties.
-On October 2, 2014, the Italian tax authorities appealed against the tax court decision on the first assessment.
+An Italian subsidiary of Tenaris received on December 24, 2012 a tax assessment from the Italian tax authorities related to allegedly omitted withholding tax on dividend payments made in 2007.
+The assessment, which was for an estimated amount of EUR292 million (approximately \$332 million), comprising principal, interest and penalties, was appealed with the first-instance tax court in Milan.
+In February 2014, the first-instance tax court issued its decision on this tax assessment, partially reversing the assessment and lowering the claimed amount to approximately EUR9 million (approximately \$10 million), including principal, interest and penalties.
+On October 2, 2014, the Italian tax authorities appealed the decision on the 2007 assessment to the second-instance tax court.
+On June 12, 2015, the second-instance tax court accepted Tenaris subsidiary's defense arguments and rejected the appeal by the Italian tax authorities, thus reversing the entire 2007 assessment and recognizing that the dividend payment was exempt from withholding tax.
+The Italian tax authorities have appealed the second-instance tax court decision to the Supreme Court.